grochmal/hq-dw/README.md

     track_counts = on

     # We can pump up the memory for buffers and caches
+    # (give more on bigger machines)
     shared_buffers = 64MB
     work_mem = 16MB
     maintenance_work_mem = 32MB

-    # Vacuum shall will be less needed thanks to the fact that there are almost
+    # Vacuum shall less needed thanks to the fact that there are almost
     # no updates but more needed since we have bigger caches.
 Increase its
     # cost but also increase the number of workers.
     vacuum_cost_delay = 20ms